Skip to main content

 Natalie F. Hudson

-Hudson's areas of expertise include gender and international relations, the politics of human rights, human security, and international law and organization.
-Her book, Gender, Human Security and the UN: Security Language as a Political Framework for Women (Routledge, 2009) examines the organizational dynamics of women's activism in the United Nations system and how women have come to embrace and been impacted by the security discourse in their work for rights and equality.
+Areas of expertise: gender and international relations, the politics of human rights, human security, and international law and organization.
+Her book, Gender, Human Security and the UN: Security Language as a Political Framework for Women (Routledge, 2009) examines the organizational dynamics of women's activism in the United Nations system, and how women have come to embrace and have been impacted by the security discourse in their work for rights and equality.
 Her current research centers on the deployment and impact of female military and police personnel in UN peacekeeping missions.
-The following media outlets have interviewed or quoted her: Dayton Daily News and WYSO-FM.
+Click here to see the media outlets quoting or interviewing her.

 View Profile